 - Remove from the sheet before placing in labelled and dated freezer bags.
 Frozen dumplings will keep in the freezer for up to three months.

 - Bring a large pot of water or broth to a rolling boil over high heat.
 Add the fresh or frozen dumplings.
-Continue to cook until the water comes back to a rapid boil.
-Add one cup of cold water or broth.
+Continue to cook until the water comes back to a rapid boil, then immediately add one cup of cold water or broth.
 Continue to cook until the water comes back to a rolling boil for a second time and the dumplings are floating at the top.
 Remove the dumplings with a slotted spoon and serve immediately.

 - Prepare your steaming apparatus and heat the water to a boil over high heat.
 Line the steaming basket with parchment paper or grease with oil to prevent sticking.
 If using parchment paper, poke some holes in it to allow the steam to pass through.
 Place the dumplings on the prepared steaming basket, leaving some room between each one for expansion.

 - Steam over high heat for about 10 minutes for fresh dumplings.
 For frozen dumplings, steam for 15 - 20 minutes.
-Check for doneness by inserting a toothpick, letting it rest for a couple seconds, remove and feel the toothpick.
+You can check for doneness by inserting a toothpick, letting it rest for a couple seconds, remove and feel the toothpick.
 If the toothpick comes out very hot, the center of the dumplings are hot and are done.
 If it is cold or only warm to the touch, the dumplings aren't hot in the middle yet and should be steamed for longer.
+Serve immediately.

 - Heat a small amount of oil in a large pan over medium high heat.
 When hot, add the dumplings with the flat bottom side down.
 Ensure that each dumpling gets some oil on the bottom.
 Fry for about one to two minutes or until the bottoms are golden brown.